c3lingo/c3lingo-interpreter-unit/bom.md

 # Bill of Materials

-List of major components (resistors and ceramic caps without special requirements are left out).
+List of major components (resistors and capacitors are left out).

 All prices without VAT unless otherwise noted and without discount for higher order volume.